aragon/hack/docs/ds-illustrations.md

 <br>

-### Textures and colors
+## Textures and colors

 **Textures**<br>
-La utilización de texturas nos dará un aspecto orgánico a nuestras ilustraciones.
+The use of textures will give our illustrations an organic look.

 <br>